open-source-labs/dbSpy/README.md

 3. **Database File Upload:** Upload a database's SQL file

-4. **Improved ER Diagrams:** Visualize the entity relationship diagram of a database
+4. **Improved ER Diagrams:** Visualize the entity relationship diagram of a database with dynamic handle placement

 5. **Visualizing Individual Table Connections** Relationships of individual tables are now easily identified when clicking on a table.